 Alcohol can lead to high or low blood sugar depending on the amount consumed.
 If you choose to drink be sure to do so in moderation, especially for those older than 65 years of age.
 Always have a snack or meal with your drink.

 Go for a yearly eye test and have a doctor check for any damage or conditions.
 An eye care specialist will check for any signs of cataracts, glaucoma or retinal damage.

 Check your feet daily

-Examine your feet for any scrapes, blisters, sores, ingrown toenails, cuts, swelling or redness.
-Exercise proper foot hygiene by washing thoroughly and use lotion on dry skin.
+Examine your feet for any scrapes, blisters, sores, ingrown toenails, cuts, swelling, or redness.
+Exercise proper foot hygiene by washing thoroughly and using lotion on dry skin.

 Stress can have a detrimental impact on your health.
 Get proper sleep, stay positive and learn relaxation techniques to cope with stress.
 Understand that diabetes can be managed if you live an active and healthy lifestyle.